This post is sponsored by bubly™. The opinions and text are all mine.

 - 1 heaping cup frozen strawberries

-- 6 tbsp milk (oat, almond, coconut, your choice)
+- 6 tablespoon milk (oat, almond, coconut, your choice)

 - Chia seeds